top of page

 We welcome family members to participate in their child’s faith journey through class and whole-school liturgies, celebrations of Mass and family faith nights.
 Cross-curriculum links provide further opportunities for our students to explore their faith, encouraging them to take action towards a just world.
 To this end, our Year 6 Social Justice Leaders coordinate the planning and implementations of our annual ‘Shine The Light’ Social Justice Day, where students work collaboratively to further a cause important to them.

-Our daily, two-hour literacy block addresses the curriculum content areas of Reading and Viewing, Writing, and Speaking and Listening.
-We believe in a careful balance of direct instruction and explicit teaching, while exposing our students to a wide range of good quality literature from diverse voices.
+Our daily, two-hour Structured Literacy block addresses the curriculum content areas of Reading and Viewing, Writing, and Speaking and Listening.
+Current research identifies five key areas when teaching students to read: phonological awareness, phonics, fluency, vocabulary, and comprehension.
+Therefore, we teach reading skills explicitly and systematically, while exposing our students to a wide range of good-quality literature from diverse voices.

-In Prep and Year 1, the literacy block starts with explicit teaching of phonics, using the Multisensory Structured Language (MSL) approach.
+In Prep and Year 1, the literacy block begins with Multisensory Structured Language (MSL).
 MSL incorporates five essential steps for effective reading instruction: identifying letter sounds, sounding out words, fluency, accuracy and comprehension.
-Students in Years 2 to 6 receive direct instruction around sound-letter patterns and spelling generalisations, using the evidence-based Spelling Mastery program.
+Students in Years 2 to 6 receive direct instruction around sound-letter patterns and spelling generalisations, using the Spelling Mastery program.

-Reading sessions start with a whole class shared text with a clear focus, before moving into guided reading and small group work.
-Such an approach allows for targeted teaching, based on personalised goals.
-In the Writing program, students are explicitly taught concepts of grammar and punctuation, before practising such concepts in the construction of a range of text types.
+In Writing, students are explicitly taught concepts of grammar and punctuation, before practising such concepts in the construction of a range of sentences, paragraphs, and text types.
 Students learn to use text features and structure to entertain, persuade or inform the reader or viewer, all while developing their author’s voice.

 Mathematics